- The Republic Building 144

 - M-F By Appointment Only: Yes

-Etien Santiago is a licensed architect and architectural historian who investigates the impact of new technologies on architecture and society.
-He specializes in architectural history and theory from the nineteenth century to the present, architectural uses of cutting-edge structural and construction techniques, and theoretical debates about machine or digital culture.
-Etien holds an M.Arch. with distinction from the Harvard Graduate School of Design as well as a B.Arch. and B.A. cum laude from Rice University.
-His Ph.D. dissertation, being completed at Harvard, uncovers how the cultural and intellectual context of World War I shaped architects’ appropriation of pioneering military construction techniques, from which they sought to create new forms of affordable housing.
-Previously he has worked at architecture firms such as the Renzo Piano Building Workshop.
-Etien teaches architectural studio, architectural history, and structures classes in the J. Irwin Miller Architecture Program based in Columbus, Indiana.
+Etien Santiago is a licensed architect and architectural historian who studies the links between technology, architecture, and society.
+He specializes in architectural history and theory from the late nineteenth century to the present, architects’ explorations of materials and construction methods, as well as theoretical debates about technological change.
+Etien holds a Ph.D. in Architecture from Harvard University, an M.Arch. with distinction from the Harvard Graduate School of Design, as well as a B.Arch. and B.A. cum laude from Rice University.
+His Ph.D. dissertation uncovers how World War I ignited and shaped modern architects’ obsessive search for mass-produced housing based on advanced construction techniques.
+Previously, he worked at architectural firms such as the Renzo Piano Building Workshop.
+Etien teaches architectural studio, architectural history, and structures courses in the J. Irwin Miller Architecture program based in Columbus, Indiana.

 James Templeton Kelley Thesis Prize, GSD & Boston Society of Architects, 2011